 ReShea Balams is an Atlanta attorney who fights for the victims of abuse and neglect at the hands of nursing home staff.
-If you suspect or know your parent, grandparent or loved one has been the victim, or you yourself are, contact an Atlanta nursing home abuse and neglect lawyer at Balams Law Group.
+If you suspect or know your parent, grandparent or loved one has been the victim, or you yourself are, contact an Atlanta nursing home abuse and neglect lawyer at The Balams Firm.

 Call (404) 445-2005 to schedule a free consultation.
 ReShea Balams represents clients throughout the Atlanta area, including Roswell, Johns Creek, Milton, Sandy Springs, Smyrna, Alpharetta, East Point, Duluth, Lawrenceville, Marietta, Dunwoody, Forest Park, Brookhaven, Riverdale, College Park and Norcross.

 Regulations for nursing homes are established by the Georgia Department of Community Health, and found in Chapter 111-8-56 of its Rules.
 A "nursing home" is defined as a facility that admits patients by medical referral only for continuous medical supervision.
 It must maintain facilities and services for skilled nursing care and rehabilitative nursing, and have an agreement with a physician and a dentist who will be available for any emergency.

 If a nursing home fails to meet any of these regulations, it has committed "per se negligence."
 That means that, unless the defendants can shake that presumption, the person suing only has to prove his or her damages.

 Additionally, nursing homes must meet the standards of care applicable to doctors, dentists, nurses and other medical professionals.
 These include: